credativ/plutono/docs/sources/datasources/cloudwatch.md

 As with several other data sources, the CloudWatch data source supports the use of template variables in queries.
 See the [Templating]({{< relref "../variables/_index.md" >}}) documentation for an introduction to the templating feature and the different types of template variables.

-### Deep linking from Grafana panels to the CloudWatch console
+### Deep linking from Plutono panels to the CloudWatch console

 {{< figure src="/static/img/docs/v70/cloudwatch-logs-deep-linking.png" max-width="500px" class="docs-image--right" caption="CloudWatch Logs deep linking" >}}
 If you'd like to view your query in the CloudWatch Logs Insights console, simply click the `CloudWatch Logs Insights` button next to the query editor.
 If you're not currently logged in to the CloudWatch console, the link will forward you to the login page.
-The provided link is valid for any account but will only display the right metrics if you're logged in to the account that corresponds to the selected data source in Grafana.
+The provided link is valid for any account but will only display the right metrics if you're logged in to the account that corresponds to the selected data source in Plutono.

 ### Alerting

 Since CloudWatch Logs queries can return numeric data, for example through the use of the `stats` command, alerts are supported.
-See the [Alerting]({{< relref "../alerting/_index.md" >}}) documentation for more on Grafana alerts.
+See the [Alerting]({{< relref "../alerting/_index.md" >}}) documentation for more on Plutono alerts.

 ## Curated dashboards